-- Check your bags first: Upon arrival, make sure to check any bags that need to be checked in with your airline.
+- Upon arrival, make sure to check any bags that need to be checked in with your airline.
 Remember that most airlines charge baggage check fees, so it’s best to check with your airline prior to arrival to verify what is allowed in your bags.

-- Allow plenty of time for security: In addition to the usual security procedures, COVID-19 pandemic protocols may include temperature checks and questionnaires concerning any contact with someone who has COVID-19.
+- In addition to the usual security procedures, COVID-19 pandemic protocols may include temperature checks and questionnaires concerning any contact with someone who has COVID-19.
 Be prepared to spend extra time going through security.

-- Explore the airport: Once you’re past all the checkpoints and know where your terminal is, take some time to explore the airport.
+- Once you’re past all the checkpoints and know where your terminal is, take some time to explore the airport.
 Try new restaurants, shop at duty-free stores, or simply relax and enjoy a hot beverage before your flight.

 1. Check In Your Bags